SouthPark, Charlotte

 SouthPark is an area edge city in Charlotte, North Carolina, United States.
 Its name is derived from the upscale SouthPark Mall, which opened on February 12, 1970.
 At nearly 1.8 million square feet, SouthPark Mall is the largest shopping mall in Charlotte and all of the Carolinas.
 The area is geographically centered at the intersection of Fairview Road and Sharon Road in the south central sector of the city, about six miles south of Uptown Charlotte.
 In addition to being home to the mall, SouthPark is also a residential area and one of the larger business districts in Charlotte.
-SouthPark is typical of the mixed-use developments found in many larger cities.

 History

 The neighborhood was once a part of a 3000 acre farm owned by former North Carolina Governor Cameron Morrison.

 The front entrance to the mall is on Sharon Road, with The Village at SouthPark and Belk Department Store anchoring each side of the front drive.
 Debuting in 2007 with 150 boutique apartments above boutique retail including North Carolina's first Crate & Barrel, The Village at SouthPark marked one of the first "Live, Work, Play" projects by Simon Property Group In the country.
-In the early 2000's, the Ivey family sold to Dillards, and the Belk Family sold to Sycamore Group of New York in the 2010s - both families notably conceptualized SouthPark Mall in the 1960s as anchoring the new edge city to be built on the 3,000 acre country farm owned by Governor Morrison.
+In the early 2000s, the Ivey family sold to Dillards, and the Belk Family sold to Sycamore Group of New York in the 2010s—both families notably conceptualized SouthPark Mall in the 1960s as anchoring the new edge city to be built on the 3,000 acre country farm owned by Governor Morrison.
 The English Country Manor House still exists today, in its original location in the-now Deering Oaks subdivision.
 Like Barclay Downs and Foxcroft, there are no markers naming the first subdivisions to be built directly adjacent to his homestead.
 Coming from the Myers Park school campuses on Colony Road, take a left on Richardson Drive, veering right into the private drive between the masonite fence posts boasting Turkeys on top.
 These marked the original entrance to Morrocroft before being developed.
-To the right, is the former horse stables/carriage house - now a single-family home.
+To the right, is the former horse stables/carriage house—now a single-family home.
 Straight ahead is the Manor.
 This upper-section of Deering Oaks, traditionally being the most private in SouthPark, is also a popular stretch for walking/running leisure along the SouthPark Corridor.
 The neighborhood, Morrocroft, comes from the original name Morrison gave the farm.